nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/debugging-automation-chains.md

 You can go to the automation documentation on your server: [http://localhost:8080/nuxeo/site/automation/doc](http://localhost:8080/nuxeo/site/automation/doc)

 You see the list of all operations, and all chains that are declared on your server.
 Any chain that you have designed using Studio should be declared there.
-For each chain, you see a &nbsp;"trace" section.
-From there, you can enable the trace (actually it enables it globally), and you can download traces, either light (if not enable) or full.&nbsp;
+For each chain, you see a  "trace" section.
+From there, you can enable the trace (actually it enables it globally), and you can download traces, either light (if not enable) or full.

 ![]({{file name='Screen Shot 2013-11-26 at 00.27.20.png'}} ?w=250,border=true,thumbnail=true)